-Our largest classes are capped at 35 students.
-Enrollment in ear training and sight singing sections is limited to 15.
-Freshman and sophomore music theory and music history classes range from 15 to 30 students, and upper-level classes vary between 8 and 20.
+Our largest classes are capped at 28 students.
+Enrollment in aural skills sections is limited to 14.
+Music theory, musicology, and ethnomusicology courses range from 6 to 28 students.
 All lessons are taught one-on-one with faculty.

 3. What majors are offered in music?

-There are four: Bachelor of Music in Performance, Bachelor of Music in Music Education, Bachelor of Music with Elective Studies in Business, and the Bachelor of Arts in Music.
-About 25% of our students are in Performance, 25% in Music Education, 10% in Music with Elective Studies in Business, and 40% in the Bachelor of Arts.
+There are five: Bachelor of Music in Performance, Bachelor of Music in Music Education, Bachelor of Music in Composition, Bachelor of Music with Elective Studies in Business, and the Bachelor of Arts in Music.
 We also offer a minor in music.